 Passive treatments: Massages, heat and manual therapy

 Passive treatments such as massages or applying heat may help relieve back pain for a short time, if at all.
-But some can improve your wellbeing and be used in addition to active treatments like exercise programs.
+Some of these treatments can improve your wellbeing.
+But active treatments are more important when trying to improve low back pain.
+These include exercise and strength training, relaxation techniques and psychological treatments.

 Research has shown that active treatments provide the most effective relief for non-specific low back pain.
 By "active" we mean treatments that you actively participate in, that you carry out yourself and also continue doing yourself over the long term.
 Examples of active treatments include exercises to strengthen and stretch your muscles, pilates, yoga and relaxation techniques.
 Psychological treatments such as biofeedback or cognitive behavioral therapy are also considered to be active treatments.